Reinissance/negative-Harmony/README.md

 If you pasted an url a share button will be provided: The url shared will include the linked file.
 Thus you can for example share links to specific files like: [Ludwig's Knocking Fate](https://reinissance.github.io/negative-Harmony/index.html?midiFile=https://bitmidi.com/uploads/34948.mid).
 The url shared will also include any change you made to instruments settings (and therefor may become very long).
 Settings shared this way will override any midi control message in the file.
 This ways you can change for example also the [intrumentation of a piece](https://reinissance.github.io/negative-Harmony/index.html?midiFile=https%3A%2F%2Fbitmidi.com%2Fuploads%2F27670.mid&channels=%257B%25220%2522%253A%257B%2522instrumentSelect_0%2522%253A%252218%2522%252C%2522panSlider_0%2522%253A%2522-0.65%2522%257D%252C%25221%2522%253A%257B%2522instrumentSelect_1%2522%253A%252218%2522%252C%2522panSlider_1%2522%253A%2522-0.56%2522%257D%252C%25222%2522%253A%257B%2522instrumentSelect_2%2522%253A%252218%2522%252C%2522panSlider_2%2522%253A%2522-0.56%2522%252C%2522reverbSlider_2%2522%253A%25220.84%2522%257D%252C%25223%2522%253A%257B%2522panSlider_3%2522%253A%25220.53%2522%252C%2522instrumentSelect_3%2522%253A%252232%2522%257D%252C%25224%2522%253A%257B%2522sfIndex_4%2522%253A%25221%2522%252C%2522instrumentSelect_4%2522%253A%252264%2522%257D%257D&perOktave=1&mode=2&negRoot=59&reverbGain=1.01&irUrl=2&speed=0.91).
 When settings for a channel differ from those of the loaded midi file, a "reset to File Settings"- button will be provided.

+## Download
+You can also download the current state and settings as standard MIDI-file.

 ## Examples